Tropical Storm Gamma (2005): Meteorological history

-An upper-level trough near the Greater Antilles continued to provide westerly shear that briefly stalled the development, but the system's strong convection persisted.
+An upper-level trough near the Greater Antilles continued to provide westerly shear that briefly stalled further development, but the system's strong convection persisted.
 A break in the shear on November 15 enabled the storm to briefly strengthen.
-Post season analysis showed during this period the system reached tropical storm-status and should have been christened Gamma, but as this was not seen at the time, the storm remained classified Tropical Depression Twenty-Seven.
-A deeplayered subtropical high pressure ridge over the southwestern Atlantic Ocean and Gulf of Mexico propelled the system westward across the Caribbean at more than 25 mi/h and the storm's upper circulation was entirely separated from its deep convection and low level circulatory center.
+Post-season analysis by the NHC showed the system reached tropical storm status during this period and should have been christened Gamma, as ships well to the northwest reported near-tropical storm-force winds and Dvorak satellite intensity estimates reached T2.5, suggesting sustained winds of 40 mph (65 km/h).
+But as this was not seen at the time, the storm remained classified Tropical Depression Twenty-Seven.
+A deep-layered subtropical high pressure ridge over the southwestern Atlantic Ocean and Gulf of Mexico propelled the system westward across the Caribbean at more than 25 mi/h and the storm's upper circulation was entirely separated from its deep convection and low level circulatory center.
 The NHC, believing that the system was dissipating, announced that it was issuing its last advisory on November 16.
-Soon after, the system slowed down on November 17.
+Around 18:00 UTC, the tropical cyclone degenerated into a tropical wave about halfway between Colombia and Jamaica.

-A tropical wave, which had formed over Panama in early November and had produced rainfall in the region, merged into the waning remnants of Tropical Depression Twenty-Seven near Honduras on November 18.
-The system then regenerated into a tropical storm later that day and was designated Tropical Storm Gamma.
-The system's strengthening was slow, owing to the presence of high wind shear.
-It reached peak winds of 50 mph (80 km/h) before the shear exposed the center and its weakening trend began.
+The deep-layered subtropical high pressure ridge initially caused the remnants of the tropical cyclone to continue generally westward at 23–25 mph, until the system slowed down while approaching Honduras on November 17.
+A low-pressure area, which had formed over Panama in early November and had produced rainfall in the region, merged into the waning remnants of Tropical Depression Twenty-Seven near Honduras on November 18.
+Although the NHC described the interaction of these two systems as complex, the low likely aided the remnants of Gamma in redeveloping into a tropical storm around 18:00 UTC on November 18 along the north coast of Honduras about 15 mi southwest of Limón, Honduras.
+The redeveloped system was slow to strengthen, owing to the presence of high wind shear.
+It reached peak winds of 50 mph (80 km/h) before the shear exposed the center and weakening began.
+The NHC initially predicted that Gamma would move northward towards western Cuba and South Florida in response to an expected weakening of the high pressure area to Gamma's north, with the trajectory potentially enabling intensification to hurricane intensity.
+However, the high pressure region persisted and kept Gamma within the high wind shear environment over the northwestern Caribbean Sea.
 Despite flares of convection, Gamma weakened into a tropical depression on November 20 and further into a remnant low early on November 21.
 The low quickly dissipated on November 22 near the Honduran-Nicaraguan border.